diku-dk/futhark/docs/usage.rst

     The number of threads used to run parallel operations.
 If set to a value less than ``1``, then the runtime system will use one thread per detected core.

+  ``-P/--profile``

+    Measure the time taken by various parallel sections and print a summary at the end.
+Unfortunately, it is currently nontrivial (and manual) to relate these operations back to source Futhark code.

 Compiling to Library
 --------------------